bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wittgenstein.md

 ### Mathematical Profile (Excerpt):
 * Ludwig was baptised into the Catholic Church.
 * His parents were both very musical and Ludwig was brought up in a home which was always filled with music, Brahms being a frequent guest.
-* Ludwig's parents had eight children who were all highly gifted both artistically and intellectually.
 * There were three girls, Gretl, Hermine, and Helene, and five boys Hans, Kurt, Rudolf, Paul, and Ludwig.
-* Perhaps at this stage we should make some comments on Ludwig's brothers and sisters, for it will help to understand something of Ludwig's lifestyle as he grew up and also what he went through.
-* Ludwig was the youngest of the children and he was educated at home until he was fourteen years of age.
 * In 1903 Wittgenstein began three years of schooling at the Realschule in Linz, Austria, which specialised in mathematics and natural science.
-* Coming from a cultured background into a school filled with working class children gave Wittgenstein a difficult and unhappy time.
 * The school enhanced Wittgenstein's love of technology, however, and made him decide to study engineering at university.
 * Intending to study for his doctorate in engineering, Wittgenstein went to England in 1908 and registered as a research student in an engineering laboratory of the University of Manchester.
 * At this stage Wittgenstein was much more practically minded than one might suppose, given his later highly theoretical work, and he not only studied the theoretical design of the propeller but he actually built and tested it.